1984hosting/1984-connector-for-dk-and-woocommerce/readme.md

 This plugin is provided to you as free software under the GPLv3 license.
 Runtime dependencies are provided under the MIT and Apache licenses, which are compatible with the GPLv3.

-1984 DK Connection for WooCommerce
+1984 Connector for DK and WooCommerce

 Copyright (C) 2024 1984 Hosting and contributors